vicamo/kteam-tools/cranky/docs/crank-turning-setup.md

 ### dput configuration

-The main purpose of this is to give dput (the main command for uploading source package to repositories) configuration options for what to do and which file transfer protocol to use when uploading.
+The main purpose of this is to give [dput](https://manpages.debian.org/bookworm/dput/dput.1.en.html) (the main command for uploading source package to repositories) configuration options for what to do and which file transfer protocol to use when uploading.
 We on the kernel team don't upload directly to the Ubuntu archive, but instead upload to PPAs that build those packages, which are then copied to the archive.

 Copy the following snippet into `~/.dput.cf`.

+**Be sure to update the lines marked with `# TODO`.**
 ```ini
 [DEFAULT]
 # Prevent accidential uploads to the main Ubuntu archive